3DBull/VisuWeigh/docs/development.md

 The training process was developed as more images were being collected.
 As more data was collected, the process is repeated with the new data.
 An experiment was performed to view the trend in increased performance versus the amount of data collected.
-The details and results of that experiment can be found in the [scaling notebook.](../notebooks/4_scaling.ipynb) The scaling process was performed on the Xception network.
+The details and results of that experiment can be found in the [scaling notebook.](../notebooks/4_scaling.ipynb) The scaling process was performed on the Xception model.
 Subsequent iterations of this experiment should be performed to compare the effects of data amount on a CNN versus a Transformer.

 ### Models